 5. Use Student Discounts Laptops and tablets give you the flexibility to escape dorm-room distractions and take your work to quieter places like the library or local coffee shop.
 This a good time to upgrade that high-school computer using one of the reduced-price student programs offered by Dell University and Apple Store for Education.
 Find other student discounts here, and be sure to take advantage of your status for savings.

-6. Shop Special Sales In the retail world, back-to-school time is almost as lucrative as the holiday shopping season, which is likely why Target is extending its “Black Friday in July” promotion into “Summer Cyber Week” this week.
+6. Shop Special Sales In the retail world, back-to-school time is almost as lucrative as the holiday shopping season, which is likely why Target often extends its “Black Friday in July” promotion into “Summer Cyber Week” this week.
 Take advantage of deals on electronics and everyday essentials like bedding and cleaning supplies.

 7. Swap or Sell Your Stuff Swap your old DVDs, video games and high school books in exchange for dorm room necessities at sites like Swap.com.
 You can also sell your gently used clothing at consignment shops for money or credit towards a new (to you) wardrobe.